 A breast lift – where a plastic surgeon changes the shape of your breasts – makes your earlier mammograms less helpful for future comparisons.
 For this reason, your doctor may recommend getting a new baseline mammogram about six months after your surgery.

-“The new baseline will become the new standard that your doctor will use to compare future screenings against, and identify changes,” says Louis Rivera, MD, surgical oncologist at Scripps Clinic and Scripps MD Anderson Cancer Center.
+“The new baseline will become the new standard that your doctor will use to compare future screenings against, and identify changes,” says Louis Rivera, MD, a surgical oncologist at Scripps Cancer Care and Scripps Clinic.

 “Overall, your mammography experience shouldn’t change following a breast lift.
 The compression machine will not ‘undo’ your lift or cause your breasts to sag,” Dr. Rivera adds.
 “An experienced mammography technician will still be able to get the views needed without causing you undue discomfort.”